anayanapalli/anayanapalli.github.io/_posts/2023-12-18-coding-in-english.md

 title: "Coding in English: AGI's Game-Changing Role in Software 3.0"
 ---

-> "The hottest new programming language is English" - Andrej Karpathy
+> "The hottest new programming language is English" —Andrej Karpathy

 ## Introduction:

 The ever-evolving landscape of software development has witnessed transformative shifts over the years, each marked by a distinctive paradigm.
-As we delve into the realm of cutting-edge technologies, the emergence of Artificial General Intelligence (AGI) is playing a pivotal role in shaping the future—ushering in an era known as [Software 3.0](https://divgarg.substack.com/p/software-3){:target="_blank"}.
+As we delve into the realm of cutting-edge technologies, the emergence of Artificial General Intelligence (AGI) is playing a pivotal role in shaping the future—ushering in an era known as [Software 3.0](https://divgarg.substack.com/p/software-3){:target="\_blank"}.

 ## Software 1.0: Laying the Foundation